Last Updated on July 7, 2022

 These are usually missing or incorrect attributes, or policy violations (like a different product price in your feed compared to on your store) or wrong in/out of stock handling.

 If you forget a specific attribute for all of the products in your feed, you’ll see a lot of errors pop up.
 So normally you need to fix them one by one.
-But GMC has a new feature that will help you tackle these problems in bulk.
+You can fix these problems in bulk with Feed Rules.

 Tip: Check the Products > List section in Google Merchant Center and click on one of the products you see there.
-IF you then expand the Information you provided us section, you’ll see the actual information that’s included in your product feed.
+Then expand the “Raw feed attributes” section, to see the actual information that’s included in your product feed.

-One of the newest and least known features of Google Merchant Center is called Feed Rules.
+One of the least known features of Google Merchant Center is called Feed Rules.

 These rules allow you to add or modify specific information to the data feed that’s coming out of your ecommerce platform:

-Ecommerce platform > Google Merchant Center > Feed Rules > Google Adwords
+Ecommerce platform > Google Merchant Center > Feed Rules > Google Ads

 - Fix errors in your shopping feed